microsoft/everyonecancode/day1/Application/README.md

 ![Github Frontend Workflow](./images/RunWorkflowFrontend.png)

-- Once the Workflow is started you will see the Github Action running and finally finishing.
+- Once the workflow is started you will see the workflow running and finally finishing.

 ![Github Frontend Workflow Progress](./images/FrontendInProgress.png)